Bukama/CodeSnippets/events.md

 The _Java Message Service (JMS)_ provides message queueing and publish-subscribe technology.
 At my work we use _JMS_ in the message queueing style to distribute events automatically inside the cluster.
 So every node can pick up a new message after it has finished.
+In our setup those messages only contain the primary key of the related object (here XML file).
 A retry mechanism is also supported:
 When a consuming component fails during processing a message, it can add the message back to the queue.

 On the other hand:
 As the component, which fills the queue, is also running on every node, we implemented a mechanism which blocks the other nodes, so only one node searches for new files (see [process step 2](#process-description)) at a time.
 That means that even if one node drops out, the queue gets still filled.
-In a containerized environment you could just deploy one replica of this "providing" instance and _Kubernetes_ would take care that there is always one running container.
+In a containerized environment you could just deploy one replica of this "providing" instance and _Kubernetes_ would take care that there is always one running container of that.

 Another downside of queues is that the actual queues objects are somehow not connected to your system.
 Because of that, in our environment we check, if the related object (here XML file) has already been processed, right after the messages has been put out of the queue.